-At home, the intelligent devices can do the drudgery we hate—the cleaning and washing.
+At home, the intelligent devices do the drudgery we hate—the cleaning and washing.
 At work, repetitive, dirty, and dangerous tasks are as easy as one-two-three for a robotic arm with servo motors.
 The type of engine provides accuracy, smoothness, and flexibility of motion comparable to a human limb, while excelling it at repeatability.

 A manipulator is smaller than an industrial robot, enabling flexibility of usage and relocation, as well as optimized floor space utilization.
 More advanced collaborative models can even work alongside people with no safety cages.

-The terminal component in a robot arm is an end effector intended to handle versatile jobs, depending on the type of application.
+The terminal component in the machine is an end effector intended to handle versatile jobs, depending on the type of application.

 Though requiring little intellectual efforts, the operations demand extra carefulness, unfailing attention, and tirelessness—a challenge when we speak about a human.
 At least, to maintain over extended periods without rest.
 Manipulators possess all the necessary qualities to meet the demands, posing viable alternative to human labour.

 Both engines are known to ensure precise positioning over multiple work cycles, which is of critical importance for a manipulator to cope with its usual tasks.
 Steppers have low price and give little configuration or maintenance problems, whereas servos are more troublesome to set up and pricy.
-Nevertheless, servo motors boast properties of value in a robotic application: comprehensive motion feedback, outstanding governability, uniform and stable torque production over the entire performance curve.
+Nevertheless, servomechanisms boast properties of value in a robotic application: comprehensive motion feedback, outstanding governability, uniform and stable torque production over the entire performance curve.

 In PULSE robotic solutions, servomechanisms are behind the following features and benefits:

-Evolution of servomechanisms gives rise to new capabilities.
+Evolution of servomechanisms gives rise to new capabilities in robotics.
 Ultra-precise micromotors in robotic hands used as end effectors can already mimic minute flexes of fingers.
 Introduction of novelty control methods, including the brain-machine interface, hold out the promise of major breakthroughs in heavy-duty manufacturing and prosthetic medicine.